Lew Ayres: Career

 For a guest role in Kung Fu ("The Vanishing Image", 1974) he was nominated for an Emmy.

 His documentary film Altars of the World (1976), based on a series of documentaries he made titled Altars of the East (1956), brought his Eastern philosophical beliefs to the screen and earned him critical acclaim and a Golden Globe Award for best documentary in 1977.

 Ayres guest-starred in an episode of The Bionic Woman ("Doomsday is Tomorrow", 1977) as Dr. Elijah Cooper, an elderly nuclear scientist who attempts to blackmail the world into peace.
+In 1973 he played a similar role on Hawaii Five-O as a nuclear Scientist who in a twist ending ends up dying of radiation from his own bomb.

 In 1985, he was cast in his first series as a regular cast member, as the father of Robert Wagner in the short-lived series Lime Street.
 His last role was in the made-for-TV film Hart to Hart: Crimes of the Heart (1994), also starring Wagner.

 World War II conscientious objector and medic

 In March 1942, Ayres was identified as a 4E conscientious objector and sent to a CO camp.
 As expected, the announcement that a Hollywood actor objected to the war was a major source of public outcry and debate.

 Within a month it was determined that he had initially requested to be A-O-1, so that he could serve as a non-combat medic.
 However, the military's policy that servicemen cannot request, or be guaranteed, where they will serve, forced him to request a 4E status.
 The U.S. military confirmed that they would place him as a medic and in April 1942, his status was changed.
 He enlisted in the United States Army on May 18, 1942.

 He served as a first aid instructor in the United States Army before requesting a drop in rank in order to serve as a medic and chaplain's assistant in the Pacific.
 He was one of 16 medics who arrived under fire during the invasion of Leyte to set up evacuation hospitals, and there he provided care to soldiers and civilians in the Philippines and New Guinea.
 He donated all the money he had earned as a serviceman to the American Red Cross.

 Serving for three and a half years in the Medical Corps, he was awarded three battle stars.
-After the war, he resumed his career and made scores of movies, but never reached the peak of his early Hollywood stardom, except when he was nominated for an Oscar.
+After the war, he resumed his career and made scores of movies, but never reached the peak of his early Hollywood stardom.

 Personal life

 Ayres was married three times.
 First to actress Lola Lane from 1931 until 1933, although they were separated much of that period.
-He met actress Ginger Rogers while starring in the film Don't Bet on Love in 1933 and they wed 1934.
+He met actress Ginger Rogers while starring in the film Don't Bet on Love in 1933 and they wed in 1934.
 They separated in 1936 and divorced in March 1940.
 His third marriage, to Diana Hall, lasted from 1964 until his death in 1996.
 Their son Justin was born in 1968.